Māori people: Sport

 Māori participate fully in New Zealand's sporting culture, and are well-represented in rugby union, rugby league and netball teams at all levels.
-As well as participation in national sports teams, there are Māori rugby union, rugby league and cricket representative teams that play in international competitions.
+Individual Māori players are members of national sports teams, and there are dedicated Māori rugby union, rugby league and cricket teams that play in international competitions.

 At the 2016 Summer Olympics in Rio de Janeiro, 41 of the 199 competitors (20.5 per cent) were of Māori descent in the New Zealand delegation, with the rugby sevens squads alone having 17 Māori competitors (out of 24).
 There were also three competitors of Māori descent in the Australian delegation.

 The New Zealand national rugby union team and many other New Zealand sports people perform a haka, a traditional Māori challenge, before events.

-Ki-o-rahi and tapawai are two ball sports of Māori origin.
-Ki-o-rahi received an unexpected boost when McDonald's chose it to represent New Zealand.
+Kī-o-rahi and Tapawai are two ball sports of Māori origin.
+Kī-o-rahi received an unexpected boost when McDonald's chose it to represent New Zealand.
 Waka ama (outrigger canoeing) has also experienced a resurgence of interest in New Zealand since the 1980s.